beave/sagan/doc/source/configuration.rst

 ----

 The ``core`` subsection defines and sets some important information in the ``sagan.yaml`` configuration.
-Items like the ``default-host`` are used for when Sagan cannot normalize of find IP addresses it needs.
+Items like the ``default-host`` are used for when Sagan cannot normalize or find IP addresses it needs.
 The default ``default-port`` and ``default-proto`` are used for similar purposes.

 One important item is the ``max-threads``.
 This directly controls how much data Sagan can process